 ISFAP was first launched in 2018 after a Ministerial Task Team was set up by the Minister of Higher Education to explore how to help students in poor and middle-income households succeed in university and beyond university.

 ISFAP won’t apply to every learner.
-Instead, the programme is designed to fund higher education costs for students pursuing careers in Occupations of High Demand (OHDs).
+Instead, the program is designed to fund higher education costs for students pursuing careers in Occupations of High Demand (OHDs).
 These qualifications have been identified as critical to the economy by the Human Resources Development Council and include occupations like actuaries, accountants, pharmacists, medical doctors, engineers, and prosthetists.

 What Does the ISFAP Bursary Offer?